• Home

 The Arizona Psychiatric Society (APS) is a district branch of the American Psychiatric Association, a medical specialty society recognized worldwide.
 The objectives of the Arizona Psychiatric Society are to continuously improve the ability of its members to provide quality psychiatric services and access to care to persons in need and their families.
 The Society strives to promote the welfare of all those with mental illness and to foster the medically-based principles of psychiatry.

-APS is the professional association in the state of Arizona that focuses exclusively on the needs of physicians who specialize in psychiatry.
+APS is a professional association in the state of Arizona that focuses exclusively on the needs of physicians who specialize in psychiatry.
 APS addresses all aspects of psychiatric care and includes public, academic and private practice psychiatrists, as well as psychiatric residents.
 Take the important step to protecting your profession and advocating for psychiatry and your patients and join or renew today.

 JOIN